envoylabs/cw2981-contract-wide-royalties/README.md

     // the denom of this sale must also be the denom returned by RoyaltiesInfoResponse
     sale_price: Coin,
 },

+// Called against the contract to signal that CW-2981 is implemented CheckRoyalties {},
 ```

 Note that as this is contract-wide, `token_id` is required but ignored.